ixanza/Equanimity/README.md

 4. [Complete Crafting Overhaul Remastered](https://www.nexusmods.com/skyrimspecialedition/mods/28608) which overhauls the crafting component of the game
 5. [Skyrim Revamped - Complete Enemy Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/14598) which overhauls NPC and makes bosses harder
 6. [Ultimate Combat](https://www.nexusmods.com/skyrimspecialedition/mods/17196) introduces new enemy AI which keeps the game fresh
-7. [Combat Gameplay Overhaul](https://www.nexusmods.com/skyrimspecialedition/mods/33767) enables new combat mechanics such as jump attacks, unlocked grip and a dodge function
-8. [Wintersun - Faiths of Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/22506) adds a religion aspect to the game in the form of worshipping aedras or daedras and getting rewarded for it
+7. [Wintersun - Faiths of Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/22506) adds a religion aspect to the game in the form of worshipping aedras or daedras and getting rewarded for it
-9. [OMEGA Updated](https://www.nexusmods.com/skyrimspecialedition/mods/33718) is an overhaul around Morrowloot Ultimate which blends well with mods like Skyrim Revamped, Guards Armor Replacer and a lot of other stuff
+8. [OMEGA Updated](https://www.nexusmods.com/skyrimspecialedition/mods/33718) is an overhaul around Morrowloot Ultimate which blends well with mods like Skyrim Revamped, Guards Armor Replacer and a lot of other stuff
-10. [Spell Perk Item Distributor](https://www.nexusmods.com/skyrimspecialedition/mods/36869) and [Enemy (R)evolution of Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/37228) allows for enemies to use spells and perks from mod added stuff
+9. [Spell Perk Item Distributor](https://www.nexusmods.com/skyrimspecialedition/mods/36869) and [Enemy (R)evolution of Skyrim](https://www.nexusmods.com/skyrimspecialedition/mods/37228) allows for enemies to use spells and perks from mod added stuff
-11. [Equipment Durability System](https://www.nexusmods.com/skyrimspecialedition/mods/19023) adds a durability system to the temperness of your equipment which can be viewed on the bottom left of the screen
+10. [Equipment Durability System](https://www.nexusmods.com/skyrimspecialedition/mods/19023) adds a durability system to the temperness of your equipment which can be viewed on the bottom left of the screen
+11. [Experience](https://www.nexusmods.com/skyrimspecialedition/mods/17751) drastically changes how pacing in the game is done.
+Rather than only getting experience on skill level ups, you now gain experience level for completing quests and killing monsters
+12. [Reqliquary of Myth](https://www.nexusmods.com/skyrimspecialedition/mods/31612) and [Unique Item Tweaks](https://www.nexusmods.com/skyrimspecialedition/mods/33723) overhauls a lot of unique items and artifacts to make the gameplay feel fresh
+13. [Know Your Enemy](https://www.nexusmods.com/skyrimspecialedition/mods/13807) adds trait based weakness and resistances based on armor and enemy type.
+You will be doing less damage to draugr for example by using frost spells on them

 ### Quest and Encounter Mods